 5. Move within a file

-To move around in a file without actually editing the content of a file we must be in the Command mode and keep the below commands handy.
+To move around in a file without actually editing the content, we must be in Command mode and keep the below commands handy.

 |h||Moves the cursor left one character position|